How the OETT Happened

 Using volunteer work parties, a volunteer locomotive driver, a volunteer digger driver and YD dump wagons hired from the NZRC these stopping places were able to be built from scratch or improved from what was there.
 The material was sourced from near Middlemarch and work trains were run from there to the various sites.
 The digger was provided as part of the “Save the Train Appeal” by Hirequip Dunedin.
 These were all completed prior to the Company taking over.
 Other potential stopping places had been identified and marked for future work at the time of the takeover.
 The volunteers were prepared to carry on, the machine was available but the offer wasn’t taken up.

-In addition to the above, vounteer work parties installed two crossing loops.
-One at Parara and the other at North Taieri.
-The photo below features the re-installation of Parara, the old NZR had removed the original loop after Parara station was closed.
+In addition to the above, volunteer work parties installed two crossing loops.
+One at Parera and the other at North Taieri.
+The photo below features the re-installation of Parera, the old NZR had removed the original loop after Parera station was closed.
 North Taieri was a new loop, none existed there in NZR days.
-The late Ray Meek a former Otago Central Line ganger who was contracted to supervise the OETT's track gang on a part time basis was heard to say during the installation of the Parara loop: "I've been here too long.
+The late Ray Meek a former Otago Central Line ganger who was contracted to supervise the OETT's track gang on a part time basis was heard to say during the installation of the Parera loop: "I've been here too long.
 I pulled the loop out and now I am putting it back in again!"

 Today at the time of writing this, volunteers work on Cruise Ship trains and the odd excursion train.
 Their work is vital to the Company and OETT volunteers are much valued by the Company.
 If you wish to become a volunteer, like interacting with people and would like to be a part of the OETT's team of volunteers check out the links below.
 Applications from people who don’t wish to be volunteers are equally welcome.
 All members of the OETT are entitled to discounted fares on all Dunedin Railway services upon presentation of a membership card.